zysensmile/HyCoRec/README.md

 The implementation of HyCoRec: Hypergraph-Enhanced Multi-Preference Learning for Alleviating Matthew Effect in Conversational Recommendation (ACL 2024)

-The code is partially referred to MHIM (https://github.com/RUCAIBox/MHIM.)
+The code is partially referred to MHIM (https://github.com/RUCAIBox/MHIM.) and is based on the open-source CRS toolkit [CRSLab](https://github.com/RUCAIBox/CRSLab).

 ## Requirements